uw-biomedical-ml/retinal-pigmentation-score/README.md

 ### Output

   All results will be dumped into a folder that you specify: *ie* `/data/arajesh/rps/results`

-> The output will have multiple directories:
+  The results directory will have the subsequent structure

     .
     |-- M0/ Pre-processing outputs